Consumer vs. professional grade decking boards

 Inside the Board

-Deckorators decking is a mineral-based composite that contains no organic or perishable matter.
-Some other professional lines of composite decking are manufactured from 100% PVC.
-These types of composite decking are far superior to their WBC counterparts regarding protection and resilience against water and moisture penetration and damage.
+In contrast, Deckorators decking is a mineral-based composite with no organic or perishable elements.
+Some professional composite decking options are constructed entirely from PVC, offering superior protection against water and moisture.

-Deckorators are so confident that water will not damage their products that they proudly honor their warranty even when it is fully submerged.
+Deckorators is so confident in their product’s water resistance that they honor their warranty even when it’s fully submerged.

-We placed a sample of each board in water for four days.
-As you can see in the photos below, the Trex wood-based composite board will absorb water, whereas the Deckorators mineral-based product will not.
-Therefore, if your project is near water or in a marine environment, you may want to steer clear of any WBC materials.
+We conducted a four-day water test with samples of each board.
+As shown in the photos below, the Trex wood-based composite absorbs water, whereas Deckorators’ mineral-based product remains unaffected.
+Therefore, if your project is near water or in a marine environment, it’s advisable to avoid WBC materials.

 Failure from Water & Moisture